himal2007/GPS-plotter/README.md

 The GPS-Plotter app provides the following features:

-- **Visualize GPS Data**: Upload your GPS data in various formats (GPX, KML, etc.) to visualize your routes on an interactive map.
+- **Visualize GPS Data**: Upload your GPS data in decimal longitude latitude format to visualise your routes on an interactive map.

-- **Data Exploration**: Explore the details of your GPS data, including waypoints, trackpoints, and routes.
+- **Data Exploration**: Explore the details of your GPS data.

 - **Easy Deployment**: The app is easy to deploy, and it can be hosted on platforms like [shinyapps.io](https://www.shinyapps.io/).